 \section{Quantum arithmetic operations}

-We now consider two operand qintegers, $\ket{x}$ and $\ket{y}$ of $n$ and $m$ qubits, respectively.
+We now consider two operand q-integers, $\ket{x}$ and $\ket{y}$ of $n$ and $m$ qubits, respectively.
 We discuss our implementation of Quantum Fourier Addition (QFA) first, as it is required for our implementation of Quantum Fourier Multiplication (QFM).

-The first step of QFA is to transform one of the addends into the Fourier basis, with the QFT, as discussed in Sec.~\ref{sec_QFT} (we will choose $y$).
-The addition step can then be performed through a sequence of conditional rotations that add the phase-encoded magnitude of $\ket{x}$ to $\ket{\phi(y)}$.
-The process is completed by applying the inverse QFT to $\ket{\phi(X+y)}$, to return that register to the computational basis.
+The first step of QFA is to transform one of the addends (we will choose $y$) into the Fourier basis with the QFT, as discussed in Sec.~\ref{sec_QFT}.
+The `addition step' can then be performed through a sequence of conditional rotations that add the phase-encoded magnitude of $\ket{x}$ to $\ket{\phi(y)}$.
+The process is completed by applying the inverse QFT to $\ket{\phi(x+y)}$, to return that register to the computational basis.
 Throughout this process, $\ket{x}$ remains in the computational basis.